stolksdorf/vitreum/README.md

 # vitreum
 [![bitHound Overall Score](https://www.bithound.io/github/stolksdorf/vitreum/badges/score.svg)](https://www.bithound.io/github/stolksdorf/vitreum)

-`vitreum` is a build library for front-end projects.
-Built for projects using React, Less, and Node. `vitreum` focuses on incredibly fast build times and tooling for tightly active development.
+`vitreum` is a collection of front-end build tasks using common build tools; React, Browserify, LESS, LiveReload, etc. `vitreum` focuses on incredibly fast build times and tooling for tightly active development.
 It's composed of several independant steps that you can configure to meet exactly what your project needs.

 ## install